-- 11. A Club shall be in breach of these Regulations if, at any time: - (a) it fails to take reasonable steps to ensure the good behaviour and conduct of their Participants for any breach of these Regulations; - (b) it knowingly permits a cricketer who is suspended as a result of a previous breach of these Regulations to play in any match or competition; - (c) any of its Participants commit any serious, collective or repeated breaches of these Regulations; - (d) it commits any breach of its obligations under the ECB Anti-Discrimination Code; and/or - (e) it fails to comply with any decision(s) and/or sanction(s) validly imposed on it or on any person within the organisation, which has arisen following due process as prescribed by these Regulations. - 12.
-A League shall be in breach of these Regulations if, at any time, it: - (a) commits any breach of its obligations under the ECB Anti-Discrimination Code; or - (b) fails to comply with any decision(s) and/or sanction(s) validly imposed on it or on any person within the organisation, which has arisen following due process as prescribed by these Regulations. - 13.
-Participants are considered responsible for any relevant posts on their social media accounts and may be in breach of Regulations 10-12 for posting, repeating, commenting or supporting posts or comments by others (e.g. 'retweeting' or 'liking') on social media. - See Appendix 4, quidance notes 3, 6 and A for further information. - 14.
+- 11. A League shall be in breach of these Regulations if, at any time, it: - a. commits any breach of its obligations under the ECB Anti-Discrimination Code; or - b. fails to comply with any decision(s) and/or sanction(s) validly imposed on it or on any person within the organisation, which has arisen following due process as prescribed by these Regulations. - 12.
+Participants are considered responsible for any relevant posts on their social media accounts and may be in breach of Regulations 9-11 for posting, repeating, commending or supporting posts or comments by others (e.g. 'retweeting' or 'liking') on social media. - 13.
 If an umpire considers that there has been an Off-Field Breach which occurs on or around the field of play at a match, they will make reasonable efforts to inform the individual (or their captain or a Club Official) before they leave the ground and make a Disciplinary Report to the Disciplinary Officer of the Relevant Disciplinary Body.
-Other individuals can also report an OffField Breach which occurs on or around the field of play at a match to the umpire, in which case the umpire will make a Disciplinary Report, or to the Disciplinary Officer directly (wherever the Off-Field Breach may have occurred) by way of a Written Complaint. - 15.
-If the Relevant Disciplinary Body is aware that the Referral relates to a cricketer who is registered with a First-Class County, a Regional Partner or a Hundred Team, the Disciplinary Officer must inform the ECB's Integrity Department by email to integrity@ecb.co.uk that the Referral has been received and provide any further information in respect of the disciplinary process that is requested by the ECB.
+Other individuals can also report an Off-Field Breach which occurs on or around the field of play at a match to the umpire, in which case the umpire will make a Disciplinary Report, or to the Disciplinary Officer directly (wherever the Off-Field Breach may have occurred) by way of a Written Complaint. - 14.
+If the Relevant Disciplinary Body is aware that the Referral relates to a cricketer who is registered with a First-Class County, a Regional Host or a Hundred Team, the Disciplinary Officer must inform the ECB's Integrity Department by email to integrity@ecb.co.uk that the Referral has been received and provide any further information in respect of the disciplinary process that is requested by the ECB.